mattmaynes2/aria/reports/proposal/proposal.md

 communication service will be operational as well as a database storage system.
 This initial system will use simulated devices to model data and interactions within the system.

-#### 2. Communication Protocol and Service

-By the end of the milestone the protocol will be defined and the communication service will be running using simulated data.
-The service will only be communicating with the machine learning server at this time.
+#### Milestone 2

+This iteration will add the web interface that allows a user to control the system.
+The simulated devices from the previous milestone will be replaced with 2 real devices a temperature sensor and a thermostate controller.

 #### 3. Sensor Communication and Discovery